nepenth/knowledge-base/README.md

 ### Development Tools <a name="development-tools"></a>
-The Development Tools category provides resources and guides for utilizing various tools and technologies to support software development, including data integration, debugging, version control, and more.
-This category encompasses 8 subcategories, offering a range of solutions to streamline and optimize the development process.
+The Development Tools category provides resources and guides for various tools and technologies used in software development, including debugging, version control, and integration.
+This category covers a range of topics, from IDEs and shell scripting to web scraping and monitoring tools, to support developers in their work.
 *Subcategories: Data Integration, Debugging Tools, Ide Tools, Installation Guides, Monitoring Tools, Shell Scripting, Version Control, Web Scraping Tools*
 *Items: 14*